-The biggest factor that separates high-quality headphones from the mediocre ones are certainly their specs, and of course the company behind them.
-In this article, we will give you the details and first-hand experience with the specifics of ATH-AD700X Audiophile Open-Air Headphones, made by Audio-Technica, which definitely stands out in the market.
+The most significant factor that separates high-quality headphones from the mediocre ones is certainly their specs, and of course, the company behind them.
+In this article, we will give you the details and first-hand experience with the specifics of ATH-AD700X Audiophile Open-Air Headphones, made by Audio-Technica, which stands out in the market.

 ATH-AD700X Audiophile Review

-Audio-Technica is one of the audio pioneers and if you haven’t used their products yet you will surely feel the difference when it comes to comfort and sound quality.
+audio technica headphones is one of the audio pioneers, and if you haven’t used their products, yet you will surely feel the difference when it comes to comfort and sound quality.
 ATH-AD700X developed from ATH-AD700, and although their sound properties are the same, 700x have an improved aesthetic design compared to the previous model.

 Specs-wise these headphones house massive 53mm drivers, decent sensitivity of 100dB, wide frequency range (5-30,000 Hz) and impedance of 38ohms meaning you’ll be fine running these through a tablet or a smartphone as electrical current resistance is still quite low, but running these with an amp or a DSC sure will push them at higher volumes.

 The 700x stand behind the air marketing by weighing in at just 265g.
-This is actually quite light given these is not that small.
-The large ear cushions are very comfortable, they are deep and the drivers are angled inside so your ears don’t make any contact with the inside of the ear cup.
-Additionally, they are open-back which means that you don’t have to worry about sweating.
+This is quite light, given these are not that small.
+The large ear cushions are very comfortable, they are deep, and the drivers are angled inside, so your ears don’t make any contact with the inside of the ear cup.
+Additionally, they are open-back, which means that you don’t have to worry about sweating.

-ATH-AD700X Audiophile headphones are very well balanced, with particular attention given to the mid-tones which really bring out the best in audio layering and vocals.
-The emphasis with these headphones is audio fidelity, with very well default balance, low mids, and highs without damaging enhancements.
-The sound stage (the ability to pinpoint audio in a three-dimensional space) is much better compared to closed-back headphones.
+ATH-AD700X Audiophile headphones are very well balanced, with particular attention given to the mid-tones, which bring out the best in audio layering and vocals.
+The emphasis with these headphones is audio fidelity, with very excellent default balance, low mids, and highs without damaging enhancements.
+The sound stage (the ability to pinpoint audio in three-dimensional space) is much better compared to closed-back headphones.

-When playing music at higher volumes the feeling is pleasant, without distortion.
+When playing music at higher volumes, the feeling is pleasant, without distortion.
 They pack quite the punch when it comes to bass.
-And we all know how important bass is when listening to music – listening to electronic music with a weak bass is close to torture.
-Overall, these headphones offer great quality, fidelity and balance of sound.
+And we all know how vital bass is when listening to music – listening to electronic music with a weak bass is close to torture.
+Overall, these headphones offer excellent quality, fidelity, and balance of sound.

 The diaphragm size isn’t always a perfect indicator of sound quality but is a factor in how well the headphones can produce low bass or high treble pitches.
 With a larger than average diameter of 2.09 in, the Audio-Technica ATH-AD700X is better suited for playing bass than most other over-ear headphones.

-They have an interesting headband design, which is open and it lets your head breathe with the help of the self-adjusting 3d wing design, flexible enough to accommodate any head shape.
+They have an exciting headband design, which is open, and it lets your head breathe with the help of the self-adjusting 3d wing design, flexible enough to accommodate any head shape.
 Even if you get the feeling that headphones are going to slip down from your ears, they won’t really.

-AD stands for aerodynamic which means they’re open-back headphone and also are designed with comfort in mind.
-Now if you never owned a pair of open back headphones, you should be prepared to be blown away by their soundstage.
+The AD stands for aerodynamic, which means they’re open-back headphones and also are designed with comfort in mind.
+Now, if you never owned a pair of open-back headphones, you should be prepared to be blown away by their soundstage.
 These open-air headphones produce no sense of pressure on the ears, offering a completely natural listening experience.
 You can wear them for hours without feeling a thing.

-However, this is compromised by a lack of any sound insulation which means there is a lot of audio leakage going on.
-In other words, you can perfectly hear what’s happening in your environment as well.
+However, this is compromised by a lack of any sound insulation, which means there is a lot of audio leakage going on.
+In other words, you can correctly hear what’s happening in your environment as well.
 Some may say this is a bad thing, but it is not necessarily.

 What makes these headphones exceptional?

 I highly recommend these headphones to gamers.
-Being one myself I know how important it is to have an edge over your opponent, especially in First Person Shooters, where directionality is a huge factor, and thanks to the unparalleled soundstage of the ATH-AD700X you will get a huge boost on this level.
-Even if you’re not a gamer, you will still enjoy the sound range of 700x, specifically while listening to instrumental genres as these deliver an insane amount of clarity.
+Being one myself, I know how important it is to have the edge over your opponent, especially in First Person Shooters, where directionality is a huge factor, and thanks to the unparalleled soundstage of the ATH-AD700X you will get a significant boost on this level.
+Even if you’re not a gamer, you will still enjoy the sound range of 700x, specifically while listening to instrumental genres, as these deliver an insane amount of clarity.
 All of this comes with a very fair price tag, considering the quality and comfort provided by this headset, ensuring the maximum value received from purchasing this headset.